zeel-pathak/passdom/CONTRIBUTING.md

 # Contributor guidelines

-If you are looking to help with a code contribution our project uses JavaScript.
+If you are looking to help with a code contribution our project uses **JavaScript**.
 If you don't feel ready to make a code contribution yet, no problem!
 You can also check out the documentation issues or the design issues that we have.

 ### How do I make a contribution?